rtbrick/bngblaster/docsrc/sources/configuration/streams.rst

      - Expected receive MPLS label (inner label)
      -

-For L2TP downstream traffic the IPv4 TOS is applied to the outer IPv4 and inner IPv4 header.
+For L2TP downstream traffic, the IPv4 TOS is applied to the outer IPv4 and inner IPv4 header.

-The ``pps`` option supports also float numbers like 0.1, or 2.5 PPS and has priority over ``bps`` where second is only a helper to calculate the ``pps`` based on given ``bps`` and ``length``.
+The ``pps`` option supports also float numbers like 0.1, or 2.5 PPS and has priority over ``bps`` where the second is only a helper to calculate the ``pps`` based on given ``bps`` and ``length``.

 The options ``access-ipv4-source-address`` and ``access-ipv6-source-address``
-are used to test the BNG RPF functionality with traffic send from source addresses different to those assigned to the client.
+can be used to test the BNG RPF functionality with traffic sent from source addresses different then those assigned to the client.